betcode-org/flumine/docs/advanced.md

 ### Historical Stream

-This is created on a per market basis when backtesting.
+This is created on a per market basis when simulating.

 ### Order Stream